sandialabs/tenzing/README.md

 jsrun --smpiargs="-gpu" -n 2 -g 1 -c 1 -r 2 -l gpu-gpu,gpu-cpu -b rs ./main
 ```

+## Design

+- `OpBase` common interface for all DAG operations
+  - `GpuOp` an Op that runs on the GPU.
+Can't run until it's bound to a resource
+  - `BoundOp` represents an Op that has been attached to a resource. adds run(Platform &)
+    - `CpuOp` is a BoundOp that runs on the CPU.
+Right now Platform does not do anythin with CPUs so it's just a BoundOp.
+    - `BoundGpuOp` holds a `GpuOp`

 ## Organization

 * `src`: library source files